smrsan76/dashify-unicode/README.md

 [![NPM](https://nodei.co/npm/dashify-unicode.png)](https://nodei.co/npm/dashify-unicode/)

-a Dashifyer for JavaScript that Accepts Unicode Characters ( not just ASCII chars )
+a Dashifier for JavaScript that Accepts Unicode Characters ( not just ASCII chars )

 It is similar to [dashify](https://npmjs.com/dashify) package, but it can also convert other characters in addition to ASCII chars.